There's nothing like a quick jaunt around the States and Canada just to

 Really enjoyed this one, although I suppose I should have timed it to see a lift-off.
-Oh well, maybe next time.
+Oh well, maybe one day.
 Plenty of rather large american tourists all wearing white sports outfits, and me, dressed in a dark tweed suit.
 Lets just say I stood out like a badly dressed english person.

 A strange looking skyscraper, with criss cross girders on the outside, and double antenna on top.
 Delightful view on the observation deck, where you could sign the visitors book.
-After I did, the next signee noticed I was from London.
+After I signed, the next signee noticed I had signed from London.
 "I was born there", said he with american accent.
 "So was I", said the next stranger behind him.
-And so followed a 20min conversation about London, atop a Chicago tower.
-Lets just say help let them catch up with recent events.
+And so followed a 20 min conversation about London, atop a Chicago tower.
+You could say I helped let them catch up with recent history.

-I arrived one morning in the suburbs of Detroit, finally looking upon this famous street.
-It was quite difficult to find, amazingly not being on the tourist info's info.
-And to cap it all, they were closed.
+I arrived one morning in the suburbs of Detroit, finally looking upon this famous street, about 5 miles out of town.
+It was quite difficult to find, amazingly not being in the guide books.
+And to cap it all, they were closed today!
 And yet, the charming Mrs Edwards & Mrs Holland, on hearing my silly english accent, opened up especially for me.
-One house holds the Motown Museum, and this house next door, in the photo, is the studio where all the early Supremes and Smokey and Temptations stuff was recorded.
+One house holds the Motown Museum, and the house next door, the one in the photo, is the studio where all the early Supremes and Smokey and Temptations stuff was recorded.
 I got the full tour, ending up sitting at the mixing desk.
 Wow!
 It was fantastic to be there.
-Later, at the museum, I met 'Beans', who was one of the original musicians on those early hits.
+Later, at the museum, I met Thomas “Beans” Bowles, who was one of the original musicians on those early hits.
 A great pleasure it was to meet the great man.
 What a day!
 Absolutely excellent

 It was -15C when I got to Montreal, and blizzards greeted me and my frozen camera.
 But then the sun came out, but it was still -15C.
 Luckily, you can move around most of the city underground.
 The Olympic Stadium was 10 years old, zillions in debt, and still unfinished.
 Here was the tail fin of the scorpion Stadium, 550 ft high, made to hold up the roof.
 What an super sight.
 I stepped back into a field of snow to take this photo.
-When I got back to the road, a local said I had actually been standing on a frozen lake!
+When I got back to the road, a local said I had actually just been standing on a frozen lake!
 What a close shave that was!